 O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous – 2:183

 The celebration I knew was to come at the end of the day, was another motivation.
-I remember my grandmother sewing a brand new outfit for me to celebrate the occasion, my twin brother and I being treated like royalty throughout the day.
+I remember my grandmother sewing a brand new outfit for me to celebrate the occasion, and my twin brother and I being treated like royalty throughout the day.

-Fast forward thirty odd years.
+Fast forward thirty-odd years.
 Although fasting for most of my adult life, I barely even gave a thought to the many other advantages that came with it.

-Having been diagnosed with Hashimoto’s it really excited me that science was reinforcing such an important religious ritual.
+Having been diagnosed with Hashimoto’s it excited me that science was reinforcing such an important religious ritual.
 One sadly, only an annual exercise for most Muslims.
 I started to fast as often as I could.
 Sometimes twice a week, as was the routine of the Prophet (pbuh)

 I have no doubt in my mind that fasting did my body a whole lot of good and had a big role to play in healing my gut and bringing me back to optimum health.